 June 10, 1882 marks one of the darker days in the history of Lawrence.

-Three Black men — Pete Vinegar, Isaac King and George Robinson — were hanged and thrown from the Kansas River bridge in the early morning hours after the body of David Bausman, a white man in his mid-40s, was found drowned.
+Three Black men — Pete Vinegar, Isaac King and George Robertson — were hanged and thrown from the Kansas River bridge in the early morning hours after the body of David Bausman, a white man in his mid-40s, was found drowned.

 The men were lynched by a town mob without a trial and buried in unmarked graves, and the racially motivated killings left an imprint on Lawrence.

-Now, 139 years to the day later, members of the community have organized a memorial for Vinegar, King and Robinson.
+Now, 139 years to the day later, members of the community have organized a memorial for Vinegar, King and Robertson.
 The ceremony will take place at 7 p.m.
 Thursday at Potter’s Field in the northeast corner of Oak Hill Cemetery, 1605 Oak Hill Ave.

 Earlier this year, a chance find in Lawrence City Hall allowed local history buffs to know within a few feet where the men were buried when the city clerk’s office discovered a chart of cemetery plots tucked inside a book of decades-old county bond registers.